 The Ministry of Health (MS) enforces its regulatory activities through the National Agency of Sanitary Surveillance (ANVISA).
-ANVISA is considered an autonomous agency, designated as the scientific regulator responsible for the safety of all foods under its authority (mainly processed products).
-The agency is also responsible for overseeing the production and registration of specific categories of foods, food additives, supplements and packaging.
+ANVISA is considered an autonomous agency, designated as the scientific regulator responsible all foods' safety under its authority (mainly processed products).
+The agency is also responsible for overseeing the production and registration of specific foods, food additives, supplements and packaging.

 ANVISA's primary function is to protect the public (i.e., human health) by assessing food standards, safety, and contaminants.
-In addition, the agency is responsible for the compliance and registration of food processing plants and foods at retail.
+The agency is also responsible for the compliance and registration of food processing plants and foods at retail.
 Within ANVISA, the following branches coordinate the regulation, inspection, and clearance of food products: